 Stairs may become a challenge later in life depending on a senior’s mobility level.
 If getting around becomes a problem, consider installing astair lift.
 While expensive, these systems prevent falls and injuries and can help seniors stay in their homes longer.

 Storage shelving is a great way to stay organized, but don’t go over the weight limit or you could cause an avalanche.
 Also, don’t ever climb on shelving to reach something, because this could cause a collapse or fall and lead to serious injury.

 Seniors are more vulnerable to scams and identity theft than any other age group.
 The Financial Fraud Research Center reports that fraud costs people $40–50 billion each year.3 And according to the National Center for Victims of Crime, Americans who are more than sixty-five-years-old are most likely to be victims and incur financial loss.4

 This is why home computers, phones, and mail are areas of concern for older adults—that’s how criminals take advantage of them.
-Take a look at the top ten scams seniors face or read our primer below so you can equip yourself with knowledge and educate your loved ones.
+Take a look athow to protect your parents from financial scams so you can equip yourself with knowledge and educate your loved ones.

 Seniors are all too often victims of phishing scams.
 Jake Schroeder, cybersecurity expert at Medical Guardian, explains, “Many of our senior loved ones didn’t have the benefit of growing up with computers and may not be fully aware of the dangers present in the online world.
 When you receive a suspicious email or pop-up, it’s always best to stop and take a minute to consider the content.
 Malicious hackers can take control of your computer when you simply click on a malicious link or open an attachment, so if you receive a suspicious email that you weren’t expecting, it’s best to just delete it.”